 The first area to explore is workforce planning.
 As mentioned, HR leaders seem confident about business growth in the coming year.

 Part of this reduction in workforce expansion appears to come from a lack of available talent.
-Over three-fourths of respondents said that they are concerned about the talent pool in the region.
+Over 75% of respondents said that they are concerned about the talent pool in the region.
+Finding the people with the skills you need and with a high EQ (Emotional intelligence) can be difficult.

 Specifically, HR directors feel that there is a skill gap in the following areas: